-For example, if profits are down and layoffs are looming, you could update your resume, keep an eye on job openings, cut back on spending to build a cushion, and reach out to people in your network who may be able to help you find another job.
+For example, if profits are down and redundancies are looming, you could update your CV, keep an eye out for job opportunities, cut back on spending to build a financial cushion, and get in touch with people in your network who might be able to help you find another job.

 For example, if it's your own internal dialogue creating the stress, then you could work on reframing your thoughts.
-Remind yourself that just because your last organization made layoffs doesn't mean your current one will.
-Also, think about how you recovered from the job loss and found your way to your new job.
+Remind yourself that just because your last organisation made staff redundant, doesn't mean your current one will.
+Also, think about how you recovered from your previous job loss and found your way to your new job.
 What did you do in that situation?
 Is there anything you might do differently if it were to happen again?
 Is there another company or role you'd be interested in?
-Thinking through these factors can help you feel calmer, since you'll remember you've been through it before and found your way through.
+Thinking through these factors can help you feel calmer, since you'll remember that you've been through it before and found your way through.